arandallhughes/rcn-ecs.github.io/2018_readings.md

 **Discussion Questions:**

-1. What kind of genomic architectures to expect to evolve under high gene flow?
+1. What kind of genomic architectures do we expect to evolve under high gene flow?

 2. How does genomic architecture constrain adaptation?